Quantum tomography explains quantum mechanics: Introduction

-it is easy to deduce from the main result the following version of \bfi{Born's rule} \bfi{(BR)}: {\em The statistical expectation of the measurement results equals the quantum expectation of the measured quantity.} Moreover, the quantum expectations of the quantum measure constitute the probability measure characterizing the response.
-(In general, the density operator is not necessarily normalized to intensity $1$; without this normalization, we call $\<A\>$ the \bfi{quantum value} of $A$ since it does not satisfy all properties of an expectation.)
-This version of Born's rule applies without idealization to results of arbitrary quantum measurements.

-The conventional version of Born's rule -- the traditional starting point relating quantum theory to measurement in terms of eigenvalues, found in all textbooks on quantum mechanics -- is obtained in Sections \ref{ss.proj} and \ref{ss.Born} by specializing our general result to the case of exact projective measurements.
-The spectral notions do not appear as postulated input as in traditional expositions, but as consequences of the derivation in a special case -- the case where $A$ is a self-adjoint operator, hence has a spectral resolution with real eigenvalues $a_k$, and the $P_k$ are the projection operators to the eigenspaces of $A$.
-In this special case we recover the traditional setting with all its ramifications together with its domain of validity.
-This sheds a new light on the understanding of Born's rule and eliminates the most problematic\footnote{ cf. Subsection \ref{ss.appBorn}.
+The conventional version of Born's rule -- the traditional starting point relating quantum theory to measurement in terms of eigenvalues, found in all textbooks on quantum mechanics -- is obtained in Sections \ref{ss.proj} and \ref{ss.Born} by specializing our general result to the case of projective measurements.
+The spectral notions do not appear as postulated input as in traditional expositions, but as consequences of the derivation for the special case where the components of $A$ are commuting self-adjoint operators.
+Hence they have a joint spectral resolution with real eigenvalues $a_k$, and the $P_k$ are the projection operators to the eigenspaces of $A$.
+In this special case, we recover the traditional setting with all its ramifications together with its domain of validity.
+This sheds a new light on the understanding of Born's rule, and eliminates the most problematic\footnote{ cf. Subsection \ref{ss.appBorn}.
 All problematic features known to me are collected in my recent book (\sca{Neumaier} \cite[Section 14.3]{Neu.CQP}), following the preprint \sca{Neumaier} \cite[Section 3.3]{Neu.Ifound}. } features of its uncritical use.

-Many examples of realistic measurements are shown in Section \ref{s.ex} to be measurements according to the DRP but have no interpretation in terms of eigenvalues.
-For example, joint measurements of position and momentum with limited accuracy, essential for recording particle tracks in modern particle colliders, cannot be described in terms of projective measurements; Born's rule in its pre-1970 forms (i.e., before POVMs were introduced to quantum mechanics) does not even have an idealized terminology for them.
-Thus the scope of the DRP is far broader than that of the traditional approach based on highly idealized projective measurements.
-The new setting also accounts for the fact that in many realistic experiments, the final measurement results are computed from raw observations, rather than being directly observed.